iamrecursion/iamrecursion/README.md

 Listed below are a few of the major projects that I am or have been involved with that I'm proud of.
 The public ones are linked.

-- **Aleph:** A dependently-typed programming language with dependent, polymorphic row types used to give it the flexibility of dynamically-typed systems.
+- **Lagrange:** A dependently-typed programming language with dependent, polymorphic row types used to give it the flexibility of dynamically-typed systems.
 - **REPLive:** A Swiss Army Knife of computation for your pocket or your wrist.